synoratska/filtering-menu/README.md

 ## Introduction

-Simple React app where you can filter items by categories like 'breakfast', 'lunch', 'shakes' and show them 'all' Fully responsive :)
+Simple React app where you can filter items by categories like 'breakfast', 'lunch', 'shakes' and show them 'all'.
+If you add a new category it's reflected in quantity of buttons: new category - new button for filtering!
+Fully responsive :)

 [filtering-menu]